stuartellis/stuartellis-site-hugo/content/articles/python-development-windows.md

 programming, especially if they are impatient!
 If you are not a programmer, try [Automate the Boring Stuff with Python](http://automatetheboringstuff.com/), which includes a gentle introduction to programming.

 Once you have learned Python itself, go to [Full Stack Python](https://www.fullstackpython.com) for a comprehensive guide to building Web applications with Python.

-If you need to understand Python 2 rather than the current Python 3, I know of two excellent books that are intended for learners: [Core
-Python Programming](http://www.corepython.com/), second edition, by Wesley J.
-Chun (Prentice Hall), and [Beginning Python: From Novice to Professional](http://www.apress.com/book/view/9781590599822), second edition, by Magnus Lie Hetland (Apress).
-Core Python Programming is probably the definitive work on Python 2, and effectively explains even the most advanced features and concepts.
-If you have not programmed before, or are intimidated by thick books, you should probably start with Beginning Python.